 Allows you to set the wallpaper of the main screen On or Off.
-The wallpaper is not displayed in idle when the World clock option is On (see page 12).
+The wallpaper is not displayed in idle when the World clock option is On (see page 16).

-External LED
+External lights

 Allows you to set the feature On or Off.
-When On, the LED icon on the flip will flash upon an event (SMS received, call missed, receiving call, battery charging).:
+When On, the LED above the sub-display will flash:

-- · when receiving a call,
+- when receiving a call,

 - when an alarm is triggered,

 - upon an event (call missed, SMS received, etc.),

-- · according to network availability.
+- according to network availability.